Mr. Immortal

 Mr. Immortal (Craig Hollis) is a fictional superhero appearing in American comic books published by Marvel Comics.
 He is the leader of the Great Lakes Avengers.

-The character made his live-action debut in the Marvel Cinematic Universe television series She-Hulk: Attorney at Law, played by David Pasquesi.
+The character made his live-action debut in the Marvel Cinematic Universe (MCU) television series She-Hulk: Attorney at Law, played by David Pasquesi.

 Publication history

 Created by John Byrne, he first appeared in The West Coast Avengers #46 (July 1989).

 Fictional character biography

-Origin

 The cosmic entity Deathurge first appeared to Craig shortly after his birth and the death of his mother, who made Deathurge promise that he would look after Craig.
 Craig would dub Deathurge, "D'urge", and the two became the best of friends.
 His father believed Deathurge to be an imaginary friend, even after Craig's numerous forays into apparently dangerous behavior, such as playing in traffic, which were urged on by Deathurge, which Craig would explain to his father by saying, "Just playin' with D'urge, daddy."
 On Craig's eighth birthday, Deathurge goaded Craig into setting his house on fire, and then hiding under it as it burned, an event that killed his father.
 Deathurge stopped visiting Craig afterwards, and Craig was moved into a new home.
 His foster father, Mr. O'Doughan, was an abusive man, though Craig became close to his foster sister, Terri, the two eventually falling in love as adults.
 This ended with Terri's suicide, prompting the return of Deathurge.
 The grief-stricken Craig begged Deathurge to take him as well as Terri, but Deathurge refused and departed again.
 Craig attempted the first of a number of suicide attempts by jumping off a building, only to discover with this and subsequent attempts using other methods, that he could not die.